Kubernetes v1.19 [beta]

 .spec.unschedulableset to true.
 Extension points:

 NodeResourcesFit: Checks if the node has all the resources that the Pod is requesting.
-Extension points:
+The score can use one of three strategies:

 NodeResourcesBalancedAllocation: Favors nodes that would obtain a more balanced resource usage if the Pod is scheduled there.
 Extension points: